Build a SvelteKit Markdown Blog

 }

-💪 If you want to improve this I would use JavaScript to check the user preference with const preference = window.matchMedia('(prefers-color-scheme: dark)').matches and then use an event listener preference.addEventListener('change', (mediaQuery) => ...) to update the store value if it changes
+💪 Use JavaScript to check the user preference with const preference = window.matchMedia('(prefers-color-scheme: dark)').matches and then use an event listener preference.addEventListener('change', (mediaQuery) => ...) to update the theme.

 src/routes/toggle.svelte